longshotlabs/composable-forms/docs/packages.md

 If you create an NPM package that exports a component that implements this specification, we'd like to list it here.

-**No component will be listed here unless it conforms 100% to the specification.
+**No component will be listed here unless it conforms to the specification or can be easily made to conform.
 We will test and verify every component at the time of submission.**

 ## React Components